maruel/sillybot/README.md

-# discord bot
+# Silly Bot

-A simple discord bot written in Go that natively serves LLM and Stable Diffusion (in python for now).
+A simple Discord and Slack bot written in Go that natively serves LLM and Stable Diffusion (in python for now).

 - Works on Ubuntu (linux), macOS and Windows.
 - LLM: Tested to work with